nx98304/HoneyPot/README.md

 ### How to Use
 - `HoneyPot/HoneyPotInspector.exe` to generate `HoneyPot/HoneyPotInspector.txt`. **Without this pre-processed txt file, HoneyPot won't work properly.**
 - There are many **options in F1's plugin config menu** for HoneyPot 1.5.0+.
-Most of them are well-described, please read the notes when toggling them.
+Most of them are well-described, please read the tooltips when toggling them.
-- **If you want to make the inspector exe do a complete clean run** (maybe your txt was lost or corrupted, or you are updating across many versions), delete both `HoneyPot/HoneyPotInspector.txt` and `HoneyPot/FileDateMap.txt` first before running inspector.
+- **If you want to make the inspector exe do a complete clean run** (maybe your txt was lost or corrupted, or you are updating across many versions), delete both `HoneyPot/HoneyPotInspector.txt` and `HoneyPot/FileDateTime.txt` first before running inspector.
 - If you see any **Purple Color of Error**, the first thing to do is to run the `HoneyPotInspector.exe` and try again, because you probably forget to do it.
 - If you see issues that are not Purple Color of Error, or *still* seeing Purple Color of Error despite having run HoneyPotInspector, please consult the [Known Issues](#known-issues) section.